math-finance-book/book-code/ReadMe.md

-These notebooks accompany [Pricing and Hedging Derivative Securities](https://book.derivative-securities.org) by Kerry Back, Hong Liu, and Mark Loewenstein.
+These notebooks accompany [Pricing and Hedging Derivative Securities: Theory and Methods](https://book.derivative-securities.org) by Kerry Back, Hong Liu, and Mark Loewenstein.